maltablock/telos-vesting-contract/README.md

 # Telos-Vesting

-An EOS/Telos vesting contract where tokens can be transfered to other accounts who can then only withdraw the tokens after a specified amount.
+A Telos/EOS vesting contract where tokens can be transfered to other accounts who can then only withdraw them after a specified amount of time has passed.

 ## Actions: